IntoTheDev/MultiTag-System-for-Unity/README.md

 ### TODO
 - [ ] Add support for inspector changes in editor play mode.
-- [ ] Tag code generator to quckly access tags without referencing them in the inspector.
+- [ ] Tag code generator to quickly access tags without referencing them in the inspector.

 ## Features
 - Allows you to put as many Tags on your GameObject as you want